warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 	using InventoryCommon;
 	```

-1. Scroll to the bottom of **HomeController.cs** file and add the following helper cl
-2. asses just before the final curly-brace:
+1. Scroll to the bottom of **HomeController.cs** file and add the following helper classes just before the final curly-brace:

 	```c#
 	public class ItemListViewModel